rumblejake/nexus-tekton/README.md

 # nexus-tekton

-We want to pull an artefact from nexus, then build and deploy as a containerized app.
+We want to pull an artefact from nexus, then build and deploy as a containerized app

 ## Steps